“I want to, but I don’t have the time.”

 I decided to significantly cut my exercise time from 20 minutes to 3 minutes.

 Was I being extremely Lazy?
 As it turns out, no.

-You see, 20 minutes were enough to get me kind of tired.
+You see, 20 minutes were enough to get me kind of tired if I find lots of distractions at work.
 That made me feel as I’ve trained “enough“.
 So, I stopped at the 20-minute mark every day.

 On the other hand, some days I didn’t have that time, so I skipped.
 Maybe once or twice a week.
 It was still enough to stop the habit from forming.

 What about 3 minutes?
 The 3 minutes didn’t have the same effect.
 I always had the time and I was never tired from just 3 minutes.
 I usually did 6 or 7 and more than 20 on my good days (maybe once or twice a week).